andonivizcaya/Mostly-Science/README.md

 ```
 C/C++: Maybe I'll be using these languages too.
 So be prepared.
 ```
-Finally, if you want to run your oun version, you're free to do that and give your feedback.
+Finally, if you want to run your own version, you're free to do that and give your feedback.

-## Contributing

-Please read [CONTRIBUTING.md](https://github.com/andonivizcaya/Mostly-Science/pulls) for details on the process for submitting pull requests.

 ## Authors